Recent Wisconsin News

 Joint Liability Reform Yes.
 Defendants are responsible only for their proportionate share of negligence if they are less than 51% at fault unless a defendant acted as part of a common scheme or plan.

-Attorney Fees Limited Yes, as follows: 33 1/3% of the first $1 million, or 25% if certain procedural timeframes are met; 20% of amounts exceeding $1 million.
-Court has discretion to increase fees.
+Attorney Fees Limited Yes.
+As follows: 33 1/3% of the first $1 million, or 25% if certain procedural timeframes are met; 20% of amounts exceeding $1 million.